Learning from Noisy Labels for Entity-Centric Information Extraction: Conclusion

 \section{Conclusion}

 This paper presents a co-regularization framework for learning supervised IE models from noisy data.
 This framework consists of two or more identically structured models with different initialization, which are encouraged to give similar predictions on the same inputs by optimizing an agreement loss.
-On noisy examples where model predictions usually differ from the labels, the agreement loss makes the landscape of the task-specific loss smoother, thus preventing the model from overfitting noisy labels.
-Experiments on NER and RE benchmarks show that our framework yields promising improvements over various SOTA IE models.
+On noisy examples where model predictions usually differ from the labels, the agreement loss prevents the model from overfitting noisy labels.
+Experiments on NER and RE benchmarks show that our framework yields promising improvements on various IE models.
 For future work, we plan to extend the use of the proposed framework to other tasks such as event-centric IE \cite{chen2021event} and co-reference resolution \cite{peng2015solving}.